-After visiting the Sikuri Medical Clinic and discussing the needs of the local mothers and midwives Kelsey, our team nurse, came up with a list of much needed equipment.
-Dan and Arjun contacted the Sagarmatha Meditech Solutions company and after a bit of research on purchasing and transporting costs from India we had our wish list and quotes.
+After visiting the Fikuri Medical Clinic and discussing the needs of the local mothers and midwives, Kelsey Meyer (Alaska) Active Hearts Foundation team member and nurse came up with a list of much needed equipment.
+Dan and Arjun contacted the Sagarmatha Meditech Solutions company in Kathmandu and after a bit of research on purchasing and transporting costs from India we had our wish list and quotes.

 Back in Nepal the order was put forward to purchase:

 Plastic Aprons, Patient Gowns, Bed Sheets, Pillows, Blankets, Baby Scales, Baby Crib, Baby Crib Mattress, Privacy Screens, Birthing Bed, Foam Mattress, Oxygen Cylinders and Flow Meters, Oxygen trolley, Pulse Oximeter, Foetal Heart Doppler